What Is Conversion Journey Analysis?

+This project demonstrates the caliber of work you receive when you hire me as a freelance data scientist.
 Analyzing user behavior is essential for understanding how users engage with a platform and identifying opportunities for improvement.
-This project examines user journeys on 365's subscription-based learning platform across 9,935 sessions — mapping the paths from first touchpoint to conversion (or abandonment), and identifying what differentiates users who subscribe from those who don't.
+This case study examines 9,935 sessions on a subscription learning platform, mapping the paths from first touchpoint to conversion or abandonment, and identifying what differentiates users who subscribe from those who do not.

 Objectives